viktorbezdek/awesome-github-projects/README.md

 - [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
 - [nitrojs/nitro](https://github.com/nitrojs/nitro) - Next Generation Server Toolkit.
 Create web servers with everything you need and deploy them wherever you prefer.
 - [shuding/nextra](https://github.com/shuding/nextra) - Simple, powerful and flexible site generation framework with everything you love from Next.js.
-- [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted PaaS alternative to Coolify / Vercel / Dokku / Portainer running on Kubernetes
+- [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted PaaS alternative to Netlify / Coolify / Vercel / Dokku / Portainer running on Kubernetes
 - [honzaap/Systemizer](https://github.com/honzaap/Systemizer) - A system design tool that allows you to simulate data flow of distributed systems.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
 - [wasp-lang/open-saas](https://github.com/wasp-lang/open-saas) - A free, open-source SaaS app starter for React & Node.js with superpowers.
 Full-featured.
 Community-driven.